 Minority students from across central Indiana complete evidenced-based program that broadens career opportunities, college admissions, and boosts scholarships

 INDIANAPOLIS – May 2, 2018 – The Center for Leadership Development (CLD) honored 150 minority students during a graduation ceremony held at the storied Crispus Attucks High School on Wednesday night.
 Parents, guardians, family members, and friends packed the school’s historic auditorium and filled the air with cries of congratulations and encouragement.
-The personal pride in the faces of the graduates as they walked across the stage to received their diplomas spoke volumes.
+The personal pride in the faces of the graduates as they walked across the stage to receive their diplomas spoke volumes.

 The Center for Leadership Development’s President, Dennis E. Bland, a 1982 CLD graduate said, “We are making a positive difference in the lives of so many.
-CLD’s board of directors, administration and staff, and I have a bold vision for Indianapolis’ minority youth and the city.
+CLD’s board of directors, administration, and staff, and I have a bold vision for Indianapolis’ minority youth and the city.
 We are striving to empower hundreds more youth across our city to help them excel in school, their careers, and life.”
 President Bland added, “Character Development, Educational Excellence, Leadership Effectiveness, Community Service, and Career Achievement are attributes that will serve our 2018 graduates well throughout their careers and lives.”